endel/memshared/README.md

 ## Why?

-Adding Redis as a dependency to your application will inevitably add complexity to your application / environment.
+Adding Redis as a dependency will inevitably increase the complexity to your application and your environment.
 Use this library if you want to keep a simple architecture while at the same time allow you to migrate to a real in-memory database when you feel the need for it.